 - We recommend that you apply ice packs to the treated area when you return home to help you feel more comfortable.

-- Redness and swelling may also be commencing at this time.
+- Redness and swelling may also start at this time.

 How soon can I return to normal activities?

 The redness and swelling may persist for a few days.
 The skin may then take on a ‘bronzed’ and reddened appearance for up to 14 days.
 The duration of this will depend on the nature of your treatment and the area treated.
 (Areas treated off the face usually take longer to heal).

 You may then start to vigorously exfoliate (peel) as old dead cells are shed and are replaced by new younger ones.
 Although it is rare, there may be crusting or blistering in some areas, especially if an aggressive treatment has been performed.
 Once the sloughing is complete, you may notice a pinkness’ over the next few weeks; and although most redness resolves within the first week after treatment, a ‘rosy’ glow may remain for several weeks.